-The first results from the 2003 RHIC run showed that Cronin like enhancements are still prominent around mid-rapidity at RHIC energies and that jet suppression detected in Au-Au systems [12] is not present in d+Au [13, 8].
+The first results from the 2003 RHIC run showed that Cronin like enhancements are still prominent around mid-rapidity at RHIC energies and that jet suppression detected in Au-Au systems [13] is not present in d+Au [14, 8].
 It was then concluded that jet suppression must happen in a medium formed after the interaction of the Au ions, and that medium is partonic and highly opaque.

 In recent months, several groups reported theoretical discussions as well as numerical calculations within the context of the CGC with predictions about trends in the physics of deuteron-gold collisions at RHIC.
-Several authors showed that the color glass condensate exhibits a Cronin like enhancement at mid-rapidity [14, 16, 15, 17] while others argued for a gradual disappearance of such an enhancement as the energy of the collision or the rapidity of the measured particles is increased [18] or offered numerical calculations based on similar theoretical arguments [19].
+Several authors showed that the color glass condensate exhibits a Cronin like enhancement at mid-rapidity [15, 16, 17, 18] while others argued for a gradual disappearance of such an enhancement as the energy of the collision or the rapidity of the measured particles is increased [19] or offered numerical calculations based on similar theoretical arguments [20].
 All these theoretical works at higher rapidities introduce a modification of the gluon densities related to gluon emission probabilities that grow as the rapidity gap between the probe and the target increases, within a formalism called 'quantum evolution'.
 All these works predicted behaviors of the nuclear modification factor and its centrality dependence that are consistent with the measurements being reported in this paper.

-However, other groups based their predictions and the description of the data with a two component model that includes a parametrization of perturbative QCD and string breaking as a mechanism to account for coherent soft particle production, the so called HIJING model [20].
-Multiple scattering at the parton level has been added to this model with different degrees of sophistication and it describes well the d-Au results at midrapidity as well as the multiplicity densities that are dominated by soft processes.
+However, other groups based their predictions and the description of the data with a two component model that includes a parametrization of perturbative QCD and string breaking as a mechanism to account for coherent soft particle production, the so called HIJING model [21].
+Multiple scattering at the parton level has been added to this model with different degrees of sophistication and it describes well the d+Au results at midrapidity as well as the multiplicity densities that are dominated by soft processes.
 These models produce Cronin type enhancements at higher rapidities, and the magnitude of that enhancement grows with centrality.
-[21], [22].
+[22], [23].
+Such behavior is not present in the data presented here.

-More recently Miklos Guylassy pointed the higher yield of positive charged particles at $\eta = 3.2$ shown in Fig 4 as 'clear evidence of valence quark fragmentation' [23] and the fact that the HIJING model provides a good representation of the data with a mechanism of string breaking introduced to explain low energy p-A measurements [24].
-The authors of that paper offer an explanation for the triangular shape of the ratio $\frac{dN/d\eta(p-A)}{dN/d\eta(pp)}$ that is also present in these measurements.
+More recently Miklos Gyulassy pointed the higher yield of positive charged particles at $\eta = 3.2$ shown in Fig 4 as 'clear evidence of valence quark fragmentation' [24] and the fact that the HIJING model provides a good representation of the data with a mechanism of string breaking introduced to explain low energy p-A measurements [25].
+The authors of that paper offer an explanation for the triangular shape of the ratio $\frac{dN/d\eta(p+A)}{dN/d\eta(pp)}$ that is also present in these measurements.